runspired/runspired.com/_posts/2024-11-27-web-reflections.md

 So too are the many local-first DB offerings like Replicache: they just went the other way on the same problem and decided "if we're sending it all there anyway, why not just keep it there".

 But in my opinion these choices are too often trying to sidestep the problem without really solving it.
 This does not make these bad solutions or bad tools in any way, some of them I even think are amazing and will shape the architecture of apps for the next decade in a positive way.
 But this does mean there's more out there for us to work to solve still.

+### Compilers Are OK

+Don't mistake this for a screed against compilers.
+I think compilers are doing amazing things and will continue to play a critical role in the evolution of the web.
+Its a mistake though to think we can compile away all our problems or to treat them as the panacea for performance.

 So here’s my advice for anyone who wants to make a dent in the future of web development: invest in the platform, and be thoughtful in your data design.